PinkFlamingoz/The-Weather-Project/README.md

  Weather forcast app with React JS, [Open Weather Map](https://openweathermap.org) and [GeoDBcities](https://rapidapi.com/wirefreethought/api/geodb-cities).

  ## How to run the app
-   1. Either fork or download the app and open the folder in your prefered IDE.
+   1. Either fork or download the app and open the folder in your preferred IDE.
    2. Install npm with the command `npm install -g npm`.
 [What is npm?](https://www.npmjs.com)
    3. Type in the console `npm run start`.